Locations:

 Before your angiogram test, your provider may want to check your blood to determine how well your blood clots.
 They also want to make sure your kidneys are working well.

-Always consult with your provider before discontinuing any medication, especially antiplatelet agents and anticoagulants.
+Always consult with your provider before you stop taking any medication, especially antiplatelets and anticoagulants.
+With provider approval:

 • Don’t take clopidogrel for five days before your procedure.